ibm-messaging/mq-ansible/README.md

      ssh-keygen
     ```

-3. Once the keys have been generated, these need to be copied to the target machine's user `ssh` directory.
+3. Once the keys have been generated, you need to copy the public key to the target machine's user `ssh` directory.

     ```shell
      ssh-copy-id -i id_rsa.pub [USER]@[YOUR_TARGET_HOST]